THOMASELOVE/432-classes-2024/class09/README.md

 6. Your description of your data set in Section 1 is important, as is every other part of this plan.
 Do not neglect it.
 7. I recommend you strongly consider upgrading R to version 4.3.2, since it's been around since October 2023, and is thus quite stable now.
 I expect R version 4.3.3 to come out in March or April 2024.
 8. Spelling, grammar and proper use of complete English sentences all count.
 Don't neglect these fundamentals.
+9. I will post individual comments to you via Canvas when I'm sufficiently satisfied, and via email if I'm not and am requesting a resubmission.

 ## Today's Data